How to Best Understand Bloor’s Research on HANA

 “…is further worth commenting that SAP’s “Simplification List for S/4 HANA” runs to 408 pages!
 Particular note also has to be taken if SAP Industry Solution (such as IS Utilities) functionality has been developed and deployed beyond S/4 Simple Finance and/or Simple Logistics.”

 Brightwork has pointed this out in the article How to Best Understand the S/4HANA Simplification List.
-The term “simplification” applied to a list as complex as this list is, is a use of the term simplification as merely a term of propaganda.
-That is in the same way that the US Congress names bills that have the opposite outcome from what the bill is named.
+The term “simplification” applied to a list as complex as this list is is the term simplification as merely a term of propaganda.
+That is how the US Congress names bills that have the opposite outcome from what the bill is named.

 “Data may be held in columnar format.
 This is not an all or nothing choice.
 Where it makes sense to use columns you can use columns and where it makes sense to use rows you can use rows combined with conventional indexes.
 Column-organised tables do not have secondary structures, such as materialised query tables, thereby eliminating any need for synchronisation.
 If you are looking for the sort of HTAP-based environment discussed previously then we believe that this is a more complete solution, albeit that Db2 with BLU does not formally meet the definition of HTAP.”